 During this trek, you will enjoy crystal clear view of The Himalayan range.
 Cho Oyu takes center stage in the Gokyo Valley but you will see Mount Everest, AmaDablam, Lhotse, Nuptse, Makalu andPumoriamong others.
 The local people in this area are Sherpas, they are very welcoming and consider every tourist as their own guest.
 Guests are regarded as Gods according to Nepalese tradition and culture.
 You will be greeted with a soft voice saying “Namaste” accompanied by the joining of palms together.
 Save plenty of space on your memory card as you will witness countless photographic moments.
 You will be immersed in the fascinating Sherpa community, culture and traditional way of life.

-Day 2: Half day Sightseeing Tour of Kathmandu city
+Day 2: Full day Sightseeing Tour of Kathmandu city

 Day 3: Flight to Lukla and trek to Phakding (2,652m/8,700ft) 3 hrs